 However, these associations are not always uniform.
-Some reports have documented mixed findings across racial groups, suggesting effects were only present among AA individuals and not white individuals, 33,34 null relationships or nonlinear associations (eg, U-shaped), or that spirituality was negatively related to health outcomes.^{35-39} Indeed, although spirituality is a multidimensional construct, both vernacularly and operationally, it is actually quite complex.26 For instance, demographic reports suggest a steadying decline in religiousness across the United States (beginning in the early 2000s to the present day) but note an uptick in individuals claiming to be "spiritual" but not "religious."
-40,41 These trends are less apparent among AA individuals, who commonly express being both "spiritual and religious,"22,42-45 while white adults are more likely to identify as being only "spiritual."
+Some reports have documented mixed findings across racial groups, suggesting effects were only present among AA individuals and not White individuals (33,34), null relationships or nonlinear associations (e.g., U-shaped), or that spirituality was negatively related to health outcomes (35-39).
+Indeed, although spirituality is a multidimensional construct, both vernacularly and operationally, it is actually quite complex (26).
+For instance, demographic reports suggest a steadying decline in religiousness across the US (beginning in the early 2000s to present day) but note an uptick in individuals claiming to be "spiritual" but not "religious" (40,41).
+These trends are less apparent among AA individuals, who commonly express being both "spiritual and religious" (22,42-45), while White adults are more likely to identify as being only "spiritual."
 AA individuals seemingly draw a stronger overlap between nonsecular and secular themes of spirituality.
-In a 2023 survey released by the Pew Research Center, more than half of all

-US adults claim they communicate with dead relatives in dreams or other supernatural experiences.46 But black respondents (members of historically black churches) and Catholics were among the most likely to have felt the presence of dead loved ones or believed they would be reunited with dead relatives in the afterlife.46 Given that AA individuals die earlier than their white counterparts,4 research suggests that AA individuals are consequently exposed to untimely death disproportionately, too, which may be an understudied source of social disadvantage affecting health and quality of life.^{47,48} In this way, spirituality is foundational to comprehending loss, especially for the AA community, whose resilience has withstood centuries of social adversity and longstanding suffering.
-AA spirituality embodies cultural practices rooted in African diasporic customs that link religious themes back to elements of black-affirming religious traditions like the historical black Church.
-49,50 For some, the ability to transcend this world and be connected to a greater hope in an afterlife or otherworldliness is powerful.
+In a 2023 survey released by the Pew Research Center, more than half of all US adults claim they communicate with dead relatives in dreams or other supernatural experiences (46).
+But Black respondents (members of historically Black churches) and Catholics were among the most likely to have felt the presence of dead loved ones or believed they would be reunited with dead relatives in the afterlife (46).
+Given that AA individuals die earlier than their White counterparts (4), research suggests that AA individuals are consequently exposed to untimely death disproportionately, too, which may be an understudied source of social disadvantage affecting health and quality of life (47,48).
+In this way, spirituality is foundational to comprehending loss, especially for the AA community, whose resilience has withstood centuries of social adversity and longstanding suffering.
+AA spirituality embodies cultural practices rooted in African diasporic customs that link religious themes back to elements of Black-affirming religious traditions like the historical Black Church (49,50).
+For some, the ability to transcend this world and be connected to a greater hope in an afterlife or otherworldliness is powerful.
 While literature has shown varying degrees of spirituality's influence on overall CVH, less is known about transcendent aspects.